nixworks/public/news/2015/06/25/README.md

 ### [The Supreme Court of the United States upholds key elements of the Patient Protection and Affordable Care Act (Obamacare) including subsidies for healthcare policies and employer mandates, with a 6-3 vote. ](/news/2015/06/25/the-supreme-court-of-the-united-states-upholds-key-elements-of-the-patient-protection-and-affordable-care-act-obamacare-including-subsidie.md)
 The Supreme Court upheld the use of federal financial aid for more than 6 million people enrolled in health insurance through HealthCare.gov.

-##### House of Representatives
+##### United States House of Representatives
 ### [The United States House of Representatives votes to grant President Barack Obama fast track authority for the Trans-Pacific Partnership. ](/news/2015/06/25/the-united-states-house-of-representatives-votes-to-grant-president-barack-obama-fast-track-authority-for-the-trans-pacific-partnership.md)
-_Context: U.S. President, House of Representatives, Barack Obama, Trans-Pacific Partnership_
+_Context: United States House of Representatives, U.S. President, Trans-Pacific Partnership, Barack Obama_

 ## [Previous Day...](/news/2015/06/24/index.md)